 Upon expanding an activity, you’ll see a summary table for the entire class.
 Each student is represented by a row, with columns for the submission status, custom score, and feedback status.
 Additional columns with differentiation levels, rubric scores, word count, multiple choice scores, and general comments may apply for some activities.
 You can easily create and adjust custom scores or general comments at a high level in this view.

-There are five possible submission statuses:
+There are six possible submission statuses:

 Not Started: the student does not have any in progress work for this activity.
 This is the default status.